indimail/indimail-virtualdomains/.github/README-indimail.md

 ### Using QMAILQUEUE with qmail-qfilter

 You can use <b>qmail-qfilter</b>(1). <b>qmail-qfilter</b> allows you to run multiple filters passed as command line arguments to <b>qmail-qfilter</b>.
 Since QMAILQUEUE doesn't allow you to specify multiple arguments, you can write a shell script which calls <b>qmail-qfilter</b> and have the shell script defined as QMAILQUEUE environment variable.
+The way qmail-qfilter works is simple - The original content is avaible on fd 0.
+If your filter writes anything on the stdout, that becomes the new mail.
+If doesn't output anything on the stdout, the mail is passed unchanged.
+The envelope is available on fd 0.
+If your scripts writes on fd 3, that becomes the new envelope.
+A filter that exits 0, passes the mail unchanged.
+A filter that simply executes /bin/cat also passes the mail unchanged, except that qmail-qfilter does a bit more work to make the new content as fd 0 for the next filter in the chain.
+You can have multiple filters passed to qmail-qfilter each separated by `--` (two dashes).

 ```
 $ sudo /bin/bash